 "Qualifying schemes" (broadly, those providing collective money purchase benefits) will have to apply to TPR for authorisation in order to operate.
 To be authorised, a scheme must meet certain criteria.
-For example, the persons involved in the scheme must be "fit and proper persons", the design of the scheme must be "sound", and it must be financially sustainable.
+For example, the persons involved in the scheme must be "fit and proper persons" and the scheme must be financially sustainable.
 Once authorised, the scheme will be added to TPR's list of authorised CMPSs and become subject to TPR's ongoing supervision.